gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 16 — Memory في LangChain
+### Day 16 — Memory in LangChain

-أضف ذاكرة للـ Chatbot: ConversationBufferMemory, SummaryMemory، والفرق بينهم.
+Add memory to your Chatbot: ConversationBufferMemory, SummaryMemory, and the difference between them.

 **`LangChain` · `Memory`**